Africa–Soviet Union relations: Ethiopia

 Soviet foreign policy in Somalia and Ethiopia was based on the Horn of Africa's strategic location for international trade and shipping as well as its military importance.
 Neither country followed the Kremlin's directives unquestioningly.

-The 1974 coup installed the Derg, a Communist military junta under General Mengistu Haile Mariam.
-It proclaimed Marxism-Leninism as its official ideology and became a close ally of Moscow.
+The 1974 coup installed the Derg, a communist military junta under General Mengistu Haile Mariam.
+It proclaimed Marxism–Leninism as its official ideology and became a close ally of Moscow.
 The Soviets hailed Ethiopia for its supposed similar cultural and historical parallels to the USSR.
 Moscow said it proved that a backward society could become revolutionary by adopting a Leninist system.
 It was hailed as a model junior ally that Moscow was eager to support.
-In the 1980s the People's Democratic Republic of Ethiopia plunged into greater turmoil and the Soviet system itself was collapsing by 1990.
+In the 1980s, the People's Democratic Republic of Ethiopia plunged into greater turmoil and the Soviet system itself was collapsing by 1990.
 Russian commentators turned scornful of the Ethiopian regime.

-Moscow’s public embrace of Mengistu troubled Siad Barre's pro-Communist regime in Somalia.
-After rejecting a Soviet proposal for a four-nation Marxist-Leninist confederation, the Somali government launched an offensive in July 1977 with the intent of capturing Ethiopia’s Ogaden region, starting the Ogaden War.
+Moscow’s public embrace of Mengistu troubled Siad Barre's pro-communist regime in Somalia.
+After rejecting a Soviet proposal for a four-nation Marxist–Leninist confederation, the Somali government launched an offensive in July 1977 with the intent of capturing Ethiopia's Ogaden region, starting the Ogaden War.
 Somalia appeared to be on the brink of victory after gaining control of 90% of the area.
 Mengistu urgently needed help.
 The USSR used its fleet of Antonov An-12 and Antonov An-22 air transports, as well as cargo vessels, to ship a billion dollars in fighter-bombers, tanks, artillery, and ammunition in a very short time.
 Suddenly, the Ethiopians launched a counter offensive with the help of newly arrived Soviet arms and a South Yemeni brigade.
 Infuriated by Soviet support for the Ethiopians, Somalia annulled its treaty with the Soviet Union and expelled all Soviet advisors in the country.

 Guinea

-President John F. Kennedy eagerly sought to establish good relations with newly independent African nations in the wake of Krushchev's 1961 speech that proclaimed the USSR's intention to intervene in anticolonial struggles around the world.
-Since most nations in Europe, Latin America, and Asia had already chosen sides, Kennedy and Krushchev both looked to Africa as the next Cold War battleground.
+President John F. Kennedy eagerly sought to establish good relations with newly independent African nations in the wake of Khrushchev's 1961 speech that proclaimed the USSR's intention to intervene in anticolonial struggles around the world.
+Since most nations in Europe, Latin America, and Asia had already chosen sides, Kennedy and Khrushchev both looked to Africa as the next Cold War battleground.
 Under the leadership of Ahmed Sékou Touré, the former French colony of Guinea in West Africa proclaimed its independence in 1958 and immediately sought foreign aid.
 President Dwight D. Eisenhower was hostile to Touré, so the African nation quickly turned to the Soviet Union—making it the Kremlin's first success story in Africa.
-However President John F. Kennedy and his Peace Corps director Sargent Shriver tried even harder than Khrushchev.
-By 1963 Guinea had shifted away from Moscow into a closer friendship with Washington.
+However, President John F. Kennedy and his Peace Corps director Sargent Shriver tried even harder than Khrushchev.
+By 1963, Guinea had shifted away from Moscow into a closer friendship with Washington.